MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/office-integration/customize-open-office-menu.md

 ## Office menu best practices

-### Avoid APIs that may initialize the metadata cache during form load
+### Avoid APIs that could initialize the metadata cache during form load

-The following classes may result in initializing the metadata cache, which can be extremely time consuming.
-For this reason, these classes should never be used in methods that are executed during form load (e.g. `init()` and `run()`), as this can cause a form to take a very long time to load.
+The following classes could initialize the metadata cache, which can be extremely time consuming.
+For this reason, these classes should never be used in methods that are executed during form load (such as `init()` and `run()`), as this can cause a form to take a long time to load.

 -  ExportToExcelMetadataCache
 -  ExportToExcelDataEntityContext